EmilHvitfeldt/smltar/docs/03_stopwords.md

 ## Creating your own stop words list {#homemadestopwords}

 Another way to get a stop word list is to create one yourself.
 Let's explore a few different ways to find appropriate words to use.
 We will use the tokenized data from "The Fir-Tree" as a first example.
 Let's take the words and rank them by their count or frequency.

+(ref:tidyfirtree) Words from "The Fir Tree" ordered by count or frequency